 The primary legislation is the Resource Management Act 1991 (RMA), which establishes a hierarchy of national and regional policy statements and regional and district plans that give substance to the sustainable management purpose of the RMA, with increasing particularity regarding content and locality.

 While the rules vary between regions and between districts, the overall framework of regulations is similar.
-Land use is controlled by the division of land into zones, which indicate the type of development anticipated for that land, and identification of overlays and special features (such as heritage items).
+Land use is controlled by the division of land into zones, which indicate the type of development anticipated for that land, and identify overlays and special features (such as heritage items).
 Plan rules identify whether resource consent is required to undertake specific activities within a zone or overlay or in the location of a special feature.

 New projects or refurbishments will usually require resource consent.
 Resource consent applications are processed through a number of stages, including requests for further information, making a decision on public notification, receiving public submissions (if notified), holding a public hearing before a commissioner (unless non-notified and decided on the papers), and issuing a decision.